 Most manufacturers just list a number for the privacy code, not the actual CTCSS or DCS tone.
 You will usually find them in the documents with the radio or on the manufacturers web site.

 Some FRS (and GMRS) radios list “extra” channels, most notably the Midland brand.
-A list of the Midland “privacy” and “extra” channels can be found on the Radio Reference site.
+A list of the Midland “privacy” and “extra” channels can be found on the communications resource page.

 FRS radios are really only useful for short range communications.
 Despite what the packages and marketing suggests you will be unlikely to get 2 miles out of most of the radios.
 The new FCC rules require the radios to have a fixed antenna, and without getting an antenna higher you will be limited to almost real line of sight.
 Practically do not expect to get more than 1/2 mile out of these radios.